Home

 Seximal (Base 10, 6, 110)

 Uh, I kind of spoiled all of this in the previous base's entry.
 Anyway, seximal is the most convienent general purpose base.
 It's the perfect size, I wouldn't want a digit more or a digit less (though I may be biased), and it prioritizes the most important two primes first.
 Then it prioritizes the third most important prime, and then it prioritizes the fourth most important prime last.
 It does things in the correct order.
 Decimal could learn from this, putting fifths foolishly above thirds.
-Like binary, seximal being small is its biggest strength.
+Like binary, seximal being small is one of its strengths.

 Conclusion